Velloor: Location

 Regular bus services are available to the towns Vaikom, Piravom, Ernakulam and Kottayam.
 Velloor - Thonnalloor Cherukara Bridge has been inaugurated by Sri Oommen Chandy in 2014 and been connecting Velloor and Thonnalloor.
 Piravam Road railway station is situated in Velloor.
 Nearest towns are Piravom and Vaikom.
 The nearest airport is Cochin International Airport and which is just 1 h 42 min (53.3 km) away from Velloor.

 Economy

 The growth in Velloor achieved in the industrial sector during the past few years is considerable.
 Significant growth has occurred in the agriculture-based industrial sector, especially rubber-based industries, food products, engineering and other service sector industries.

 Industries

 There are four large and medium scale industries functioning in the panchayath.
 The only central public sector undertaking in the panchayat is the Hindustan Newsprint Limited, which is engaged in the production of newsprint.
 The main private sector company in the area is Cochin Cements Limited manufacturers of ACC Cements.
 These two companies provide employment to a large no of locals.

 Demographics

-The scenic beauty of velloor is that much mesmerizing to attract the tourists.
 Velloor is located in Kottayam District of Kerala.